Best Tackle Box – Tackle Storage Done Right

 Be sure to check that whatever box you’re intending to buy, is actually waterproof (I.E. it won’t leak in water) if you want the inside contents to remain dry and you know the box will be in contact with water (or accidentally will be! – if you’re out on a fishing kayak, your box may get wet, even if you thought it wouldn’t).

-Are there any downsides to taking the hard box option?
+Are there any downsides to choosing hard box storage options?

 Well, it takes up one of your hands when you’re moving around.
 You can end up more limited with what else you can carry with the one spare arm.